-This commonly used word doesn't actually exist, though some dictionaries list it as non-standard.
+This commonly used word doesn't exist, although some dictionaries list it as non-standard.
 As regardless is already a negative, adding "ir" makes it a meaningless double negative.
 People who use "irregardless" are usually trying to sound more intelligent than they are.

-Have you ever heard someone say they're whelmed?
+Have you ever heard someone say they are "whelmed"?
 Not surprisingly, whelmed means to be completely overcome, inundated, or submerged.
-In other words, it means the same as overwhelmed.
+In other words, it has the same meaning as overwhelmed.
 The unnecessary prefix was added in 14th Century England, presumably by irreparably brain damaged plague victims.

 This is another non-standard word that has made it into some dictionaries.
 "Ain't" is a contraction of various sets of words into one airhead-friendly alternative (e.g. is not; am not; have not).
-It first appeared in 17th Century England around the time of another plague outbreak, though I'm sure that's just a coincidence.
+It first appeared in 17th Century England around the time of another plague outbreak, although I am sure that's just a coincidence.

 Anyone with a background in science or computing will know what iterate means.
-For those who don't, it means to repeat.
-Therefore, it's peculiar that the word entered mainstream culture with the prefix "re".
+For those who do not, it means to repeat.
+Therefore, it is peculiar that the word entered mainstream culture with the prefix "re".
 Are millions of English speakers re-repeating themselves, or is this another literal travesty?
 Regardless, reiterate has made it into the dictionary.